 To acquire 6 credit points students will have to write a seminar paper (50%), prepare a presentation and participate in the discussions (which together accounts for the other 50%).

 ELIGIBLE PARTICIPANTS

-The seminar is open to MA students in economics, MA students in the three business MA programs, and Diplom Students in VWL or BWL.
+The seminar is open to MA students in economics or one of the three business MA programs.
 Ideally (but not necessarily), you have previously participated in development economics classes.

 SEMINAR PAPERS